Please visit my new blogs/websites:

-My favorite example of the indirect Ripple effect involves two women who could not be here today-I have their permission to share this story with you.
-Julie Nutting, who is an amazing Fashion Paper Artist-she's been published numerous times in the Stampington magazines and Paulette Adams--an incredible artist extraordinaire, seamstress, her ceramics are stunning --her blog was featured in Romantic Homes magazine last month.
-Both women are bloggers.
-So Julie was having a bad day and blogged about it.
-Paulette - having never met Julie--read the post and reached out to her.
+My favorite example of the indirect Ripple effect involves two women artists--Both women are bloggers.
+One was having a bad day and blogged about it.
+The other artist, who did not know her--read the post and reached out to her.
 They got together and created a workshop which I had the good fortune to attend--and for me it was life changing.
-Beth Livesay was also there.
-This group of very accomplished artists shared from the heart and because they were transparent I discovered their fears and concerns were the same as mine.
+Here was a group of very accomplished artists who shared from the heart and because they were transparent I discovered their fears and concerns were the same as mine.
 I was not alone.
-Paulette reaching out to someone she didn't even know had a profound effect upon my life.
+The artist reaching out to someone she didn't even know had a profound effect upon my life.
 You never know where your kindness, your giving of yourself will ultimately land.
 The Ripple Effect.
 Women Helping One Another.

 Last summer, Lydia Reza approached me and asked if I'd be interested in meeting with a couple other artists to support one another in achieving our creative goals.
 I jumped in.
 In the beginning there was six of us--by October it was down to the core group-just three of us.
 We started meeting once a month and called our group, "The Broad Squad".
 We shared our goals, created action items and held each other accountable.
 Sometimes we just shared and it was a therapy session.
 I always left the meetings inspired and on fire.
 Very quickly, these women became my very dear and close friends.
 Women Helping One Another.